IsaacScript/isaacscript/docs/getting-started.md

 ### 1) Install Node.js

 In order to program in TypeScript, we need [Node.js](https://nodejs.org/en/), a JavaScript runtime.
-If you don't have it installed already, download and install from the [Node.js download page](https://nodejs.org/en/download/).
+If you don't have it installed already, download and install it from the [Node.js download page](https://nodejs.org/en/download/).

 <br />

 ### 2) Install VSCode

 [Visual Studio Code](https://code.visualstudio.com/) (or VSCode, for short) is probably the best text editor for TypeScript.
-If you don't have it installed already, download and install from the [VSCode download page](https://code.visualstudio.com/download).
+If you don't have it installed already, download and install it from the [VSCode download page](https://code.visualstudio.com/download).

 Of course, if you usually use a different editor than VSCode to program TypeScript (e.g. [WebStorm](https://www.jetbrains.com/webstorm/)), feel free to use that instead if you want.